guilfer-dev/cs50-final-project/README.md

 <br/>

 ## Final Thoughts
 It has been an incredible experience to make this project.
-All the decision making, design and creativity was put in test, as well as all the knowlege aquired during the course.
+All of my the decision making skills, design and creativity have been put on test, as well as all the knowledge aquired during the course.
 <br/>
-I can sure say that at this point, I have another point of how the computer works and CS50 paved the way for me to be a better programmer.
+I can sure say that now I have another point of view on how the computer works and CS50 paved the way for me to be a better programmer.
 <br/>
 I am very thankful for this journey!